Skip to main content

 You can configure whether to simultaneously clear the local messages corresponding to these conversations using the isDeleteMessage property of the option parameter.

-• If the local messages corresponding to the conversations are not deleted, historical chat records can be viewed when new messages are received.
+• If local messages corresponding to the conversations are not deleted, historical chat records can be viewed when new messages are received.